Call +44(0)161 941 4000

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.

 Seán is a Partner and Head of our Real Estate Litigation department

-Laura is a Senior Solicitor in the Real Estate Litigation Team
+Laura is a Partner in the Real Estate Litigation Team

 Jennifer is a Solicitor in our Real Estate Litigation department.